 4ème Journée Scientifique – 11 mai 2023

-Un vaste sujet qui sera découpé en deux demi-journées alternant l’intervention d’une référence académique, puis de deux décideurs opérant en contexte extrême, avant d’ouvrir la discussion autour d’une table ronde.
+Un vaste sujet découpé en deux demi-journées alternant l’intervention d’une référence académique, puis de deux décideurs opérant en contexte extrême, avant d’ouvrir la discussion autour d’une table ronde.
 Un format permettant l’approfondissement du propos, ainsi que le partage des différentes visions.

 Jonathan C. ZIEGERT, Ph.D